Jckyy/OverwatchLeagueScraper/README.md

 # OverwatchLeagueWrapper

+Todo.
+1. Make write csv a function
+2. Change the wrapper to grab all players in a team/list

 Takes OWL team name or abbreviation and spews out players on the roster.
 Hopefully will spew out stats in the future.